Smart Export Guarantee explained: how much could you save?

 Got solar panels on your roof?
 Or perhaps a mini wind turbine in the garden?

 Good news!
-The Smart Export Guarantee, or SEG for short, is a way of rewarding you for being an eco-warrior, and generating your own electricity at home.
+The Smart Export Guarantee, or SEG for short, is a way of rewarding you for being an eco-warrior, and exporting the electricity that you generate at home.

 Read on to find out everything you need to know about SEG payments, and OVO’s own SEG tariff.